BaptisteRamonda/multithreading/README.md

 ## Unit tests

 In the test folder you will find unit tests testing the different classes of the project.
-To run these tests, open an IDE like PyCharm and execute these tests directly in it..
+To run these tests, open an IDE like PyCharm and execute these tests directly in it.
+(Make sure all the dependencies are installed)

 ## License